senx/node-red-contrib-warpscript/README.md

 ## Output

-Your WarpScript™ code can produce some outputs which will be pushed down your flow.
+Your WarpScript code can produce some outputs which will be pushed down your flow.

-The WarpScript™ node will inspect the stack levels and convert each one to output messages according to the following rules.
+The WarpScript node will inspect the stack levels and convert each one to output messages according to the following rules.

 If a level contains a map, it is assumed to be a valid Node-RED message, with a `payload` field containing the message content.